AXIS Speed Monitor

 • #M: Live speed measurement of the fastest moving object in the scenario.

-• #c: How many cars have passed in the last 15 minutes.
+• #c: How many vehicles have passed in the last 15 minutes.

 • #a: Average speed in the last 15 minutes.